markjouh/competitive-programming/README.md

 # cp-library
-This repository contains my library code for programming contests.
+This repository contains my library of reference code for programming contests.

 All indexing is 0-based, and half-open intervals of the form $[l, r)$ are employed.